Panamanian passport

 A Panamanian passport (Pasaporte panameño) is the passport issued to citizens of Panama to facilitate international travel.
 Panamanian citizens enjoy visa-free access to 118 countries and territories.
 The passports are issued by the Passports Authority of Panama.

 Design

 The cover of the passport has a dark blue background.
 The front part of the cover has the words "REPÚBLICA DE PANAMÁ" (Republic of Panama) on top, the coat of arms of Panama in the middle, and the word "PASAPORTE" (passport) on the bottom in Spanish, English and French.
 All of this is outlined in a grey color.
 The back part of the cover only has the blue background.
-The biometric passport symbol appears at the bottom of the front cover under the word "PASSEPORT".
+The biometric passport symbol appears at the bottom of the front cover under the word "PASSPORT".

 As of January 2016, Panamanian passports are still issued with Panama's old coat of arms, having 9 stars instead of 10.
 This change took effect in January 2014.
 This is because blank passports are bought in bulk from a supplier and issued later.
 It can take several years for a passport to be issued after it has been made.